CanopyTax/bandicoot/README.md

 }

 function FontFamily() {
-  // isActive is a boolean that indicates if the currently selected text has a font family.
-Since that is const {activeValue} = useDocumentQueryCommandState('fontFamily')
+  // activeValue is a string that indicates the currently selected fontFamily const {activeValue} = useDocumentQueryCommandState('fontFamily')

   return (